Kin The Know

-How stress and anxiety can play a role in UTIs
+How stress can play a role in UTIs

 Here's how you can avoid a painful, stress-induced infection.